cypress-io/code-coverage/README.md

 ## Debugging

-Run tests with `DEBUG=cypress-istanbul` environment variable to see log messages
+Run tests with `DEBUG=code-coverage` environment variable to see log messages

 ## License